A Multi-Physics Eulerian Framework for Long-Term Contrail Evolution: Results

-Specifically, from Fig.~\ref{fig11} we observe that the normalized number concentration $\tilde{g}(z,t)$ is similar for the two models, except that streamline convergence (mainly due to the term $\tilde{g}\frac{\partial v_s}{\partial z}$) downstream is more pronounced in the Habit Model.
-From Figs.~\ref{fig12} and \ref{fig13} we observe that crystals grow more in the Habit Model at earlier times, and the vertical extent of $m(z,t)$ in the Habit Model is smaller than that of the Spherical Model.
+Specifically, from Fig.~\ref{fig13} we observe that the normalized number concentration $\tilde{g}(z,t)$ is similar for the two models, except that streamline convergence (mainly due to the term $\tilde{g}\frac{\partial v_s}{\partial z}$) downstream is more pronounced in the Habit Model.
+Moreover, from Fig.~\ref{fig13} we observe that crystals grow more in the Habit Model at earlier times, and the vertical extent of $m(z,t)$ in the Habit Model is smaller than that of the Spherical Model.

 Figures~\ref{fig14}\textbf{-a} and \ref{fig14}\textbf{-b} show the time history of the equatorial radius $a(z,t)$ and $\phi(z,t)$ for the Habit Model, from which the dominance of plate-like crystals in the contrail core is evident, consistent with the discussions presented earlier.